teetotum/material/article.react-preact-useid/whats_wrong_with_useid.md

 Disclaimer: I haven't tried this out yet; but to the best of my knowledge this should work just as expected.

-You can simlate the identifierPrefix feature by wrapping your root in a context provider, passing down a prefix to your patched `useId` hook.
+You can emulate the identifierPrefix feature by wrapping your root in a context provider, passing down a prefix to your patched `useId` hook.

 The context: